-If you want to store an image locally rather than on an Imaging Server, see "Using a CD, DVD or bootable USB for Disconnected Imaging Operations" on page 122 and "Using a Hard Disk for Disconnected Imaging Operations" on page 124.
+If you want to store an image locally rather than on an Imaging Server, see "Using a CD, DVD or bootable USB for Disconnected Imaging Operations" on page 124 and "Using a Hard Disk for Disconnected Imaging Operations" on page 126.
 Ensure that your Imaging Server has enough disk space for the image.
 Otherwise, you encounter a "Failed to write to proxy" error.

-- "Using the Imaging Maintenance Mode to Manually Take an Image of a Device" on page 112 - "Using the ZENworks Imaging Engine Menu to Manually Take an Image of a Device" on page 114
+- "Using the Imaging Maintenance Mode to Manually Take an Image of a Device" on page 114 - "Using the ZENworks Imaging Engine Menu to Manually Take an Image of a Device" on page 116 mount -t tntfs /dev/sdXn mount_dir